rohanindaragi/BLOGPOST/README.md

-# Post Management API
+# BLOGPOST Management API

-This repository contains a REST API for managing posts, implemented in `post.js`.
+This repository contains a REST API for managing blog posts, implemented in `post.js`.

 ## Prerequisites